 R.L.E.E.F. is committed to academic excellence by underwriting strategic programs that enhance the educational process.
 We desire to expand its current contribution base so that more grants and scholarships can be funded via investment earnings rather than principle expenditures.

 R.L.E.E.F. works continuously to improve image, reputation and visibility.
 We continue to expand the quality and frequency of communications within the community we serve.

 R.L.E.E.F. proudly sponsors and acts as the fiscal agent for a variety of scholarships.
 These scholarships honor former District educators and alumni.
-The scholarships benefit and are awarded to graduating seniors from Riverside High School.
+The scholarships benefit and are awarded to students and graduating seniors from Riverside High School.
 Each scholarship has its own application process and requirements.
 Each sponsoring group has its own selection committee separate from R.L.E.E.F.

-The George E. Inscho Jr. Scholarship
+The George E. Inscho Jr. Memorial Scholarship

 The John J. Weiss Scholarship

 John J. Weiss served the Riverside Local Schools for 23 years as a high school principal and assistant superintendent.
 Mr. Weiss was instrumental in establishing many programs at Riverside - among them the Riverside Alumni Association, the #1 Club, the Employment Skills Workshop, and the Riverside Local Schools' Hall of Fame.
 Two scholarships were established in 1997 in recognition of Mr. Weiss' ongoing support of edcuation and his desire for every student to be successful in their pursuits.
 Regardless of field of study, the graduating students awarded will have met the criteria of maintaining a cummulative GPA of 3.0.
 A $500 scholarship is awarded to a student entering a two-year program at a college or technical school and a $1,000 scholarship is awarded to a student entering a four-year college or university.
 Click here to donate to the John J. Weiss Scholarships.